LZ 129 Hindenburg: First commercial passenger flight

 While at Rio, the crew noticed one of the engines had noticeable carbon buildup from having been run at low speed during the propaganda flight days earlier.
 On the return flight from South America, the automatic valve for gas cell 3 stuck open.
 Gas was transferred from other cells through an inflation line.
 It was never understood why the valve stuck open, and subsequently the crew used only the hand-operated maneuvering valves for cells 2 and 3.
 Thirty-eight hours after departure, one of the airship's four Daimler-Benz 16-cylinder diesel engines (engine car no. 4, the forward port engine) suffered a wrist pin breakage, damaging the piston and cylinder.
 Repairs were started immediately and the engine functioned on fifteen cylinders for the remainder of the flight.
 Four hours after engine 4 failed, engine no. 2 (aft port) was shut down, as one of two bearing cap bolts for the engine crankshaft failed and the cap fell into the crank case.
 The cap was removed and the engine was run again, but when the ship was off Cape Juby the second cap broke and the engine was shut down again.
 The engine was not run again to prevent further damage.
 With three engines operating at a speed of 100.7 km/h and headwinds reported over the English Channel, the crew raised the airship in search of counter-trade winds usually found above 1500 m, well beyond the airship's pressure altitude.
-Unexpectedly, the crew found such a wind at the lower altitude of 1100 m which permitted them to guide the airship safely back to Germany after gaining emergency permission from France to fly a more direct route over the Rhone Valley.
+Unexpectedly, the crew found such a wind at the lower altitude of 1100 m which permitted them to guide the airship safely back to Germany after gaining emergency permission from France to fly a more direct route over the Rhône Valley.
 The nine-day flight covered 20529 km in 203 hours and 32 minutes of flight time.
 All four engines were later overhauled and no further problems were encountered on later flights.
 For the rest of April, Hindenburg remained at its hangar where the engines were overhauled and the lower fin and rudder received a final repair; the ground clearance of the lower rudder was increased from 8 to 14 degrees.